Top 5 Business Loan Options for Covering Payroll

 Top Loan Options for Covering Payroll

-Different loan options cater to a variety of business needs.
+Different loan options fit different needs.
+If payroll is due soon, prioritize funding speed and payment terms you can handle.
 Below, we cover the most popular choices to help you decide.

 Short-Term Business Loans

-• How it works: Borrowers receive a lump sum upfront and repay the loan over a short period, usually three to 18 months.
+• How it works: Borrowers receive a lump sum up front and repay the loan over a short period, usually three to 18 months.
+Example: borrow $30,000 and repay in fixed weekly payments for 12 months.

 • Best for: Businesses that are facing temporary cash flow issues or unexpected expenses.